encoredev/encore/docs/deploy/own-cloud.md

 ---
 seotitle: Connect your cloud account to deploy to any cloud
-seodesc: Learn how to deploy your Go based backend application to all the major cloud providers (AWS, GCP, Azure) using Encore.
+seodesc: Learn how to deploy your Go based backend application to all the major cloud providers (AWS or GCP) using Encore.
 title: Connect your cloud account
 subtitle: Whatever cloud you prefer is fine by us
 ---